StephonBrown/ReferralAPI/README.md

 Future considerations could include:
 - Adding rate limiting to the API endpoints to prevent abuse.
 - Adding caching to the Get Links endpoint to improve performance
+- The front-end app may want to push complete referral calls to a queue to allow for async processing so those referrals aren't lost.